callum-hart/ysu/notes.md

 ### `pause`

-Helper function used to pause a sequence for a given amount of time.
+Helper function that pauses a sequence for a given amount of time.